InfinityLoop1308/PipePipe/README.md

 ## Note

-This repo exists **originally** because BiliBili service is rejected by the team due to censorship concerns.
-Please **DO NOT** raise any issue about merging NicoNico/BiliBili to NewPipe in this repo, [TeamNewPipe/NewPipe](https://github.com/TeamNewPipe/NewPipe), or [TeamNewPipe/NewPipeExtractor](https://github.com/TeamNewPipe/NewPipeExtractor/).
-It is **MEANINGLESS** and a **WASTE OF TIME** for the maintainers.
+Please **DO NOT** open any issue about merging NicoNico/BiliBili to NewPipe in this repo, [TeamNewPipe/NewPipe](https://github.com/TeamNewPipe/NewPipe), or [TeamNewPipe/NewPipeExtractor](https://github.com/TeamNewPipe/NewPipeExtractor/).

-About merging the new features and fixes to NewPipe: I don't want to do any modification to fit other projects or ask for others to accept my merge request.
-If you want that, **DO NOT** raise any issue in this repo. **DO IT YOURSELF**.

-This project is mainly for my personal use.
-If you raise an issue I won't encounter, I may not make any fixes.
+This project is for my personal use.
+If you open an issue I won't encounter, most likely I will not make any fixes.

-This repo will **NOT** always keep up with the latest version of the original repo.

-This repo can **NOT** ensure every service is available.
-PeerTube, Bandcamp, SoundCloud and media.ccc.de are not maintained.
-You may also want to check [NewPipe](https://github.com/TeamNewPipe/NewPipe) or another fork [NewPipe x SponsorBlock](https://github.com/polymorphicshade/NewPipe)
+You may also want to check [NewPipe](https://github.com/TeamNewPipe/NewPipe) or [NewPipe x SponsorBlock](https://github.com/polymorphicshade/NewPipe)

 ## Special Thanks